 66% of customers expect businesses to understand their specific needs and demonstrate how their products/services address them.
 In other words, stop assuming customers will connect the dots themselves — they’re too busy for that.
 Instead, you should be prepared to personalize information, offers, and interactions at scale.

 Omni-channel customer engagement is now preferred by almost 78% of the customers.
 76% of customers also expressed they prefer one channel over another based on the context of the message.
 So the question now becomes: how do you keep all your messaging consistent and “on brand” across all channels?

 THE POWER OF GIFTS

-61% of customers believe surprise gifts and offers are the most important way a brand can interact with them.
+61% of new customers believe surprise gifts and offers are the most important way a brand can interact with them.
 This speaks volumes about the continued value of branded promotional products, even to longtime customers.
 How are you showing your appreciation to customers?

 LOYALTY AS A FUNCTION OF FREQUENCY

 It shouldn’t come as a surprise to hear that regular engagement with existing customers dramatically impacts loyalty and advocacy.
 What’s eye-opening are the numbers: 87% daily, 64% weekly, 49% monthly, and 33% a few times per year.
 Creativity and automation are key to leveling up your customer touchpoints.

 Seasoned BDRs know that current customers are often the greatest and most profitable sales source.
 This explains why 86% of sales reps feel it’s more important to focus on building long-term customer relationships and providing excellent customer service rather than trying to land a quick sale.
 B2B businesses that successfully engage customers realize 63% lower customer attrition and also achieve a 55% higher share of wallet.
 Not to mention the absence of negative reviews and unhappy customers.